heber-silva/CKA-Obsidian-Vault/Networking/NetworkPolicy.md

 ## Network traffic filtering[](https://kubernetes.io/docs/concepts/services-networking/network-policies/#network-traffic-filtering)

-NetworkPolicy is defined for [layer 4](https://en.wikipedia.org/wiki/OSI_model#Layer_4:_Transport_layer) connections (TCP, UDP, and optionally SCTP).
+NetworkPolicy is defined for [](https://en.wikipedia.org/wiki/OSI_model#Layer_4:_Transport_layer) connections (TCP, UDP, and optionally SCTP).
 For all the other protocols, the behaviour may vary across network plugins.

 #### Note: